 Q: So what kind of gear do I need?

 To start with you need well worn in hiking boots, Gortex and good enough to withstand the cold weather high on the mountain.
-We can recommend hiking boots for you if you like.
-You need good gloves to keep your hands warm on summit night as it can be as low as -20c you need to wear a warm hat with buff to cover your mouth.
+Here are the trekking boots we recommend for your Kilimanjaro climb.
+You need good gloves to keep your hands warm on summit night as it can be as low as -15c you need to wear a warm hat with buff to cover your mouth.
 A buff keep moisture in your mouth and keeps you from getting a dry throat, it also keeps your neck warm.
 You will need 4 layers for your summit bit, but could be one layer for the first couple of days.
 It can be freezing most mornings in your tent, but once the sun comes out you can wear shorts all day.
 A down jacket is a great piece of kit, you can wear at night while relaxing and you can use for your summit bid.
-You can request a full kit list from us when you sign up.
+You can request a full itemized kit list from us when you sign up.
 Watch our Kilimanjaro packing video.

 You should be drinking 4 – 6 liters per day (ABSOLUTE MUST), your body dehydrates faster at altitude and you are exercising so keep drinking, your body is creating more red blood cells to carry oxygen faster around your body.
 Your blood thickens and therefore hydration plays a key part in keeping you healthy and your body working effectively at high altitude.
 You can use Disprin or Asprin in your water to thin out your blood, which will help you as you move higher on the mountain.
 The food is carefully chosen on different days depending on the exertion required.
 Loads of carbs, protein and necessary food to get your up and down with the fuel needed to sustain you.
 We have a full menu available on request once you sign up to one of our Kilimanjaro trips.

 You can not roll up and enter Kilimanjaro National park, permit and forms need to be filled in well in advance and you will need assistance with this.
-Ian Taylor Trekking manages all the forms, so you don’t have to worry about it.
-We highly recommend two route.
-The Lemosho 8 day route and the Machame 7 day route.
-Any less than this and you run the risk of getting high altitude sickness and not making the summit and having serious life threatening issues.
+Ian Taylor Trekking manages all the forms, permits, park fees associated with entering Kilimanjaro National Park, so you don’t have to worry about it.
+I highly recommend one route.
+The Lemosho 8 day route.
+From extensive experience I believe climbing Kilimanjaro over 8 days gives you the best safety and chance at success.
+Any less than this and you run the risk of getting high altitude sickness and not making the summit.
 Be safe, be smart, give altitude and the mountain the respect it deserves.

 Well there are many routes up the mountain.
-We have climbed them all, but only recommend the Lemosho, Machame and Rongai routes up Kilimanjaro.
+We have climbed them all, but only recommend the Lemosho Route for your Kilimanjaro Climb.
 The Lemosho is a quiet and beautiful route up the mountain is joins the Machame route at the Lava Tower on day 4, but that extra day of acclimatization and crossing the Shira plateau is an amazing approach to the climbing Kilimanjaro.
-The Machame route is similar and approaches from a route closer to the Moshi.
-This is a great route up Kilimanjaro with great acclimatization if you aim for a 7 day climb.
+The Machame route is similar and approaches from a route closer to the Moshi but it doesn’t give you the best of Kilimanjaro.
+Pick the Lemosho Route it is a great route up Kilimanjaro with great acclimatization and you will not be disappointed.
 The Rongai route approaches from the North near the Kenya border, this route cuts across to Mawenzi peak before heading towards Kibo the main peak and summit of Kilimanjaro.
 The mountain has three volcano’s Shira, Kibo (uhuru peak) and Mawenzi you will be climbing Kibo the height point on Kilimanjaro.

 Q: What about Altitude sickness?

-Altitude is always a risk, to ensure as safe an experience as possible you need to spend as much time as possible acclimatising.
-You can take Diamox on the mountain if your doctor prescribes it, keep as hydrated as possible, and cover the distances as slowly as possible.
-You don’t want to over exert yourself physically so moving slowly each day aids in the acclimatisation process.
+Going to high and extreme Altitude is always a risk.
+To ensure as safe an experience as possible you need to spend as much time on the mountain.
+It is as simple as that.
+Climbing Kilimanjaro is a once in a lifetime experience.
+Why compromise and risk failing to make the summit.
+You can take Diamox on the mountain if your doctor prescribes it, keep as hydrated as possible, and cover the distances as slowly as possible and physically prepared.
+You don’t want to over exert yourself physically so moving slowly each day aids in the acclimatization process.
 The Golden Rules of Altitude Sickness If you do not feel well, you may have altitude sickness until proven otherwise, do not ascend further if you have symptoms of altitude sickness.
 If you are getting worse then descend immediately.
 Every year, people die of altitude sickness and all of these deaths are preventable.
 If you are travelling above 8,000 feet/ 2,500m you are at risk of altitude sickness. read more on this.

-Their own fear, having a positive frame of mind is so important.
-If you have done all the preparation and trainnig, you should feel confident in your own ability and your gear.
+The biggest problem most people face is their own fear.
+Having a positive frame of mind is so important.
+If you have done all the preparation and training, you should feel confident in your own ability and your gear.
+If you have more days on the mountain you should feel at ease.
 Other people find it hard to adjust to camping life.
 It is important to get into a routine, once you get into camp, clean up change cloths.
 Set up your tent, sleep bag and mattress and get comfortable.
-Tackling each day at a time is a great way to focus on.
+Tackling each day at a time is a great way to focus on the present.
 Just focus on each days walking as it comes and enjoy the journey rather than focusing on the top.
 You will get there.

 Kilimanjaro is achievable for most people.
 In 2011 I brought 69 year old to the summit.
-In 2014 I brought a 72 year old to the summit.
-The summit is achievable for most people.
-If you put in the preparation, spend the right amount of time on the mountain then you have a great shot at reaching the summit.
+In 2014 I brought a 72 year old to the summit and we have helped many people in their 60’s and 70’s to the summit.
+The summit is achievable for most people if you put in the specific training and preparation we recommend.
+Spend the right amount of time training each week and more days on the mountain then you have a great shot at reaching the summit.

 Q: How much will it cost me?

 Depending on where you flight from in the world, the pricing will be different.
 You can pay anywhere from $900 – $2200 for flights.
 When it come to your personal insurance, clothing, Visa entry fee you can spend up to $3,000 you need proper hiking boots, gloves, thermals, down jacket, gortex etc. the cost will all depend on the amount of gear you already have.
-In terms of the service the prices range from $2,500 – $5,000 depending on the service you require.
+In terms of the service and amount of days you spend on the mountain the prices range from $2,000 – $7,000 depending on the service you require.
+We only run quality Kilimanjaro trips.
 We pay all our staff and porters the correct wages and do not cut corners on our service and trips.
 We want you to be successful and we are here to support you in your endeavor of climbing Kilimanjaro.
-Brief information and questions answered on Climbing Kilimanjaro
+Look forward to hearing from you.